apostrophecms-legacy/apostrophe-moderator/README.md

 To publish an event an admin simply marks it published.

 ...
 And that's it!
 Your site now supports user-submitted content.
 Enjoy.

+## Validation

+The `required` option, and any other validation options supported by `apostrophe-schemas`, are supported by `apostrophe-moderator`.

+If you need more than that, [implement a `validate` callback in your browser-side snippet subclass](https://github.com/punkave/apostrophe-snippets#sending-extra-properties-to-the-server-subclassing-on-the-browser-side).
+Your `validate` callback will be fired with the `insert` action just as it would be when an administrator creates a new snippet.